davewalker60/pmdup/pages/register.md

 * All morning practices, afternoon classes, and other offerings
 * Late night sing-alongs & music jams
 <!--* A community meal-->
-* Use of the simple community kitchen/chill space
+* Use of the simple community kitchen
 * Use of the beach palapa

 And does ***not*** include: